 Aging degradation and seismic damage of civil infrastructure pose a serious problem for society.
 One promising technology for monitoring the condition of structures is optical fiber sensing.
 By embedding long optical fibers into structures as “nerves”, strain and temperature distributions along the fibers can be detected.
 If this artificial nerves or fiber-optic nerve systems function, the structures themselves react as human beings do, saying, “I have a pain here” and “It is too hot here.”
 Structures equipped with such artificial nerves, which enhance their maintenance efficiency, are called “smart structures.”

 Our group is working on optical fiber sensing technology for implementing smart structures.
-We are especially focusing on the two topics: 1) distributed optical fiber sensing and 2) plastic (polymer) optical fiber sensing.
-In this page, we briefly describe these two topics along with 3) plastic fiber fuse effect, which was accidentally discovered in 2014.
+These days, we are especially focusing on three topics: 1) distributed optical fiber sensing, 2) plastic (polymer) optical fiber sensing., and 3) applications of plastic fiber fuse effect.
+In this page, we briefly describe these topics.

 Distributed optical fiber sensors